-- The Pharmacy Technician program offers two options: certificate and diploma.
-These options correlate with placement in retail or hospital-based settings.
+- The Pharmacy Technician program offers a Certificate option which correlates with placement in retail or hospital-based settings.

 - Radiologic Technology is a program provided in cooperation with Mercy Medical Center-North Iowa.
 General education requirements obtained at NIACC provide the necessary complement for students enrolled at MMC-NI to allow attainment of an Associate in Applied Science Degree.